The Bear Market & Your Portfolio

 Some brokers, however, do NOT suitably position their clients’ investments.
 It IS unsuitable for brokers to position the investment portfolios of older individuals in risky investments, particularly those who are retired and/or unable to work and count on their investments to sustain them.
 Those individuals should not be seeing their investment accounts going down at the same rate as the overall market notwithstanding anything the broker says.

-There a lot of variables to consider when assessing whether an investment portfolio was unsuitable.
+There are a lot of variables to consider when assessing whether an investment portfolio was unsuitable.
 For example, strong, proven, good dividend-paying companies are entirely appropriate for many portfolios of older investors, and yet many of those companies’ stocks have gone down dramatically with this Bear market.
 A good example is Exxon Oil Company.
 Exxon is one of the strongest oil companies in the world, and Exxon stock has been held by thousands and thousands of mutual funds and retirement accounts for decades.
 Exxon stock has been particularly hard hit by the double whammy of the sharp decrease in oil prices (thanks in part to the gamesmanship between Russia and Saudi Arabia) and COVID-19.
 But Exxon, like many of the other strong dividend-paying companies, will likely continue to pay the same dividend and will recover.

 Things to look out for in your investment portfolio